Seravo/seravo-plugin/README.md

 # Features

-* Shows notifications from WP-Palvelu
+* Shows notifications from WP-palvelu.fi (@TODO: switch to Seravo.com)
 * Returns 401 (unauthorized) http status code after failed login.
-* Hides Update nagging since that is handled by WP-Palvelu
+* Hides Update nagging since that is handled by Seravo

 * Uses nocache headers if the site is in development mode